danieldiasm/rom_o_matic/README.md

 This is a tool for scraping available game titles and automatic downloading from most common and open to public websites.

+There will be a main downloader tool and a scrapping manager tool.
+The scrapping manager can have plug-ins which is a scraper for a certain website.

 <br>

 ### Purpose